O. Reg. 24/97: INTERNATIONAL FUEL TAX AGREEMENTSkip to content

 7. For the purposes of the Act and Regulation 534 of the Revised Regulations of Ontario, 1990, a return includes an IFTA tax report.
 O. Reg.
 24/97, s.
 7.

-8. (1) Section 12 of the Act does not apply to an Ontario licensee.
-Instead, the Ontario licensee shall pay interest on its outstanding tax liability in any particular quarter at a rate equal to the sum of the following:
+8. Section 12 of the Act does not apply to an Ontario licensee.
+Instead, the Ontario licensee shall pay interest on its outstanding tax liability in accordance with the IFTA.
+O. Reg.
+78/23, s.
+1.

 9. Despite Article XII of the Articles of Agreement of the IFTA, sections 13 and 14 of the Act apply to an Ontario licensee who is assessed under section 11 of the Act, except that the licensee must file a notice of objection within 30 days after being served the notice of assessment.
 O. Reg.
 24/97, s.
 9; O. Reg.
 259/12, s.
 4.